What's in a weekly box?

 What's the Customer Sign Up Fee?

-CSA's take involvement from the farmer to engage with customers and our local community and yet, we sell crops based on the price of that food without usually accounting for what a local farmer you can talk to, offers beyond this.
-To respect Sim's time as a CSA in starting and maintaining new members, offering farm tours & often highly personalised customer service, we're placing a $50 minimum annual contribution, or up to $100 optional contribution as a sliding scale for customers who think annual membership is worth more.
-The contribution fee is relevant to all customers starting Spring 2018 and allows access to 3 subscriptions (Spring, Summer, Autumn) totalling 34 boxes from Oct 2018 through June 2019.
+CSA's take involvement from the farmer to engage with customers and our local community and yet, we sell crops based on the price of that food without usually accounting for how a local farmer offers beyond this.
+To respect Sim's time as a CSA in starting and maintaining new members, engaging our neighbourhood community, offering farm tours & often highly personalised customer service, we're suggesting a $20 minimum annual contribution with up to $80 optional sliding scale for customers who think annual membership is worth more.
+The contribution fee is relevant to customers starting Spring 2018 and allows access to 3 subscriptions (Spring, Summer, Autumn) totalling 34 boxes from Oct 2018 through June 2019.

-It is likely we could make more money selling to high end dining, restaurants, cafes or some markets, however, small scale farming with food accessible to locals is what we'd like to see and champion as a sustainable model that communities want to be involved in.
+It is likely we could make more money selling to high end dining, restaurants, cafes or even some markets, however, small scale farming with food accessible to locals and minimal waste is what we'd like to see and champion as a sustainable model that communities also want to be involved in.

 Is there concession availability?

-We offer to waive our customer sign up fee for concession card holders.
-Just email us a picture of your card expiry date when you sign up.
-Thanks.
+We currently just offer to waive our customer sign up fee for concession card holders.

 Where's Urban Farm Spoke & Spade food grown?